 I enjoy attending these conferences as I get the chance to meet and speak with developers at all levels and all walks of life, senior, junior, mid, front end, back end, DevOps, CTOs, team leads, across all industries and areas of work.
 It's always amazing to me how many of us there are and how diverse our field really can be.

 OpenSource North - June 2018

 GlitchCon - May 2017

 I have found boundless success working on teams that provide support, peer programming opportunities, and self-governing independence.
-I appreciate being able to ask my coworkers for help or advice when I'm out of ideas, but I strongly value the skills I gain when I am forced or driven to hunt down solutions to my own tasks, problems, and questions.
+I appreciate being able to ask my coworkers for help or advice when I'm out of ideas, but I strongly value the skills I gain when I am driven & inspired to hunt down solutions to my own tasks, problems, and questions.
 As a self-taught programmer with some formal education, I have been able to benefit from both guided problem solving and independence.

 I value clear expectations and boundaries of a job; I have experienced both desirable respect and great frustrations with this in the past, and I am always searching for a workplace where my career goals and desires (as they align with the expectations of my job) are respected.
 I can't say I love a work environment where I'm forced to sandwich myself into a job that barely fits well instead of being able to thrive as a wholesome fit, valuable in my contributions and encouraged to take on challenges that increase my worth to myself, my career, my coworkers, my employer, and my community.